First LNG-Powered Container Ship Welcomed By Malta Freeport Terminals

-During the mv Containerships Polar was called to Malta, which is operated by a subsidiary of leading shipping line CMA CGM, has discharged over 560 containers.
-In the series of four LNG-fueled vessels that has been put into service by CMA CGM, Containerships Polar comes second.
+MV Containerships Polar was called to Malta, which is operated by a subsidiary of leading shipping line CMA CGM, has discharged over 560 containers.
+In the series of four LNG-fueled vessels that have been put into service by CMA CGM, Containerships Polar comes second.

-The use of LNG fueled vessels is fast gaining attention of all because it will reduce emissions of sulphur oxide by 90 to 95 per cent as well as it will reduce costs.
+The use of LNG fueled vessels is fast gaining the attention of all because it will reduce emissions of sulfur oxide by 90 to 95 percent as well as it will reduce costs.

 Malta Freeport Terminals CEO Alex Montebello said: “Malta Freeport reiterates its commitment towards the environment and supports CMA CGM’s initiatives to reduce the carbon footprint of its vessels.
 CMA CGM, one of Malta Freeport’s shareholders, has been a pioneer in environmental protection and has implemented numerous initiatives to make its fleet more eco-responsible.
 By 2022, the Group will have taken delivery of 20 vessels powered by LNG.”

-Over the past 15 years Malta Freeport has invested €31 millions in 15 Kone Rubber-Tyred Gantry Cranes (RTGs) — which are safer and faster to operate, as well as in other yard equipment which includes 67 new tractors and trailers.
+Over the past 15 years, Malta Freeport has invested €31 million in 15 Kone Rubber-Tyred Gantry Cranes (RTGs) — which are safer and faster to operate, as well as in other yard equipment which includes 67 new tractors and trailers.